-If you look at the schedule of our days at The Ho Tai Way--A School for Recovery, you’ll see that you stay busy.
+If you look at the schedule of our days at The Ho Tai Way – Recovery for Women, you’ll see that you stay busy.
 During the day, you’re in classes and groups.
 You’re working through your treatment program and learning life skills.
 We have dinner, and then we go to a 12-Step meeting.

 The Ho Tai Way Program Works With 12-Steps